-Over 50 years ago, Northwest Hardwoods pioneered the use of Alder as a viable species because of its versatility and workability.
-From cabinets to millwork, Alder is a highly sought after hardwood across the globe.
+Over 50 years ago, NWH pioneered the use of Alder as a viable species because of its versatility and workability.
+From cabinets to millwork, Alder is a highly sought-after hardwood across the globe.

 We're serious about sustainability.